athul-pramod/EmoAnalyzer-Extracting-Emotional-Insights-from-Malayalam-Speech-Signals/README.md

 • Actor: The final two digits identify the actor (01-10; odd for male, even for female).

 This organization ensures clarity and efficiency in accessing and analyzing the data while adhering to GitHub's storage constraints.

+This dataset was created by me with the invaluable help of my friends and family, who contributed their voices for the audio samples.
+Each sample is a unique recording, reflecting the genuine emotions and efforts of the people closest to me.